 A Unique, Community-Driven Development Process

-Seeds to Solutions was developed with expertise from community organizations, experts in science and traditional ecological knowledge, educators, youth leaders, and curriculum-development specialists.
+Seeds to Solutions instructional materials were developed with expertise from community organizations, experts in science and traditional ecological knowledge, educators, youth leaders, and curriculum-development specialists.
 As a result, the lessons reflect the experiences of California communities closest to environmental challenges.

 2021: State Support